papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    -  “Set only for wheels.
    -  Roll grip for wheels that are not powered.
    -  Engine grip for wheels that are powered.
-   -  Engine dummy grip for wheel you want to make looking like they are powered, but actually aren’t.
+   -  Engine dummy grip for wheel you want to make looking like they are powered, but actually aren't.

 -  ``objectTemplate.groundContactVolume`` float -> float